The Differences between Unregistered and Registered Trademarks in Canada

 |Goods and services outside the scope of the trademark registration are not protected.
 Owners must properly use the registered trademark.||Unregistered trademark rights may only be conferred to the owner after use over a period of time and once the mark has become gained sufficient goodwill or reputation.
 The owner of the unregistered trademark has the burden of proving the validity and scope of its rights when attempting to prevent copycats, infringers and counterfeiters.
 This process is often time consuming and costly.|

-If you would like to learn more about how to get a registered trademark in Canada, please do not hesitate to contact us for a complimentary and confidential telephone appointment.
+If you would like our help with developing your trademark registration strategy or to work with us to apply for a trademark registration in Canada or the United States (or elsewhere), please contact us for a complimentary and confidential initial telephone appointment.